Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

 Samsung Galaxy S21 Ultra Battery life

-It's tough to get a true feel for a phone's battery life in the midst of a global pandemic, when spending long days out with friends taking photos around the city isn't exactly feasible — and doubly challenging when you only have a week to make that assessment for a handful of different display settings.
+It's tough to get a true feel for a phone's battery life in the midst of a global pandemic when spending long days out with friends taking photos around the city isn't exactly feasible, but I've spent quite a bit of time with the S21 Ultra over the last few months, and even during a week-long house-hunting trip to New York City, I've experienced perfectly good (though not necessarily amazing) battery life.

 You're doing no favors to the battery by running Quad HD+ and 120Hz at the same time.